bakankaya/Learning-Projects/README.md

 ## 01_Hair_Day

-This one is from Coursera.
 Just a static website for a made up company.
 Main goals were to learn;

-Visual layout, Semantic structure, CSS layout, CSS styling, CSS effects
+- Visual layout, Semantic structure, CSS layout, CSS styling, CSS effects

-A pretty basic layout.
+- A pretty basic layout.

+This one was from Coursera.

+## 02_rps

+A simple rock-paper-scissors game.
+Main goals were;
+- To learn JS, conditionals mainly.
+- DOM Manupilation.
+Making a interactive website.

+This one was from Odin Project.